auth0/docs/articles/multifactor-authentication/developer/step-up-authentication/step-up-for-web-apps.md

 This tutorial assumes that you have already done the following:

-- [Register a client](/clients#how-to-configure-a-client) for your application.
+- [Register an application](/applications#how-to-configure-an-application).
 For the purposes of this example we'll be using a regular web app
 - [Create a database connection](${manage_url}/#/connections/database)
 - [Enable Multifactor Authentication](/multifactor-authentication).
 For the purposes of this example we'll be using [Guardian push notifications](/multifactor-authentication/administrator/push-notifications)